This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • You cannot use a Hong Kong limited company’s company name (for company setup in Hong Kong) that is currently in use or is in the process of being registered.

-• Any name that could give the impression/idea that the company is linked to the Hong Kong government or any government department is strictly prohibited from registering a Company.
+• Any name that could give the impression or idea that the company is linked to the Hong Kong government or any government department is strictly not allowed for company registration.

-• The company name can be in English, in Chinese, or both languages.
-However, combining Chinese and English characters is not allowed for Company Registration.
+• The company name can be in English, Chinese, or both.
+However, the combination of Chinese and English characters is not allowed for Company Registration.

 • The English company name must have the word “Limited”.

-• The Registrar could reject the company name registration if it is offensive or would constitute a criminal offence.
+• The Registrar may refuse to register a company name if it is offensive or constitutes a criminal offence.

 • Reference: Guidelines on Registration of Company Names for Hong Kong Companies